-You don’t have to live deep in the sticks to be inspired by our country kitchen ideas.
+These country kitchen ideas aren't just for rural dwellers.
 As many of us are spending more times in our homes – wherever their location – thoughts have inevitably turned to interior surroundings and how we can make them cosier, more comforting.
 And for many, that brings to mind a rustic look.

 That means a returning passion for country decorating ideas and, specifically, the room that lies at the heart of our home – the kitchen.

 Even modern homes can benefit from a touch of softer styling and simpler detailing that will embody the country aesthetic.